fabiommendes/sidekick/docs/intro-functions.rst

 Bitwise operators compose fn-functions.
 Sidekick also provides a syntax to apply arguments to those functions.
 Ideally, we would like to mimic some established syntax.
-A lot of functional languages adopted to F#'s function application operation, i.e.,
+Many functional languages adopt F#'s function application operation, i.e.,

 .. code-block:: F#

     (x |> function) == (function <| x) == function(x)

-Unfortunately, this is not valid Python and it could only be implemented changing the core language, not as a mere library feature.
+This is not valid Python and it could only be implemented changing the core language, not as a mere library feature.
 The next best thing would be to re-purpose existing operators.
-Unfortunately, we do not have very good options here: bitwise operators are already taken (hence, we can't use the next best option, the pipe ``|`` operator), comparison operators do not work well in chained operations [#chain]_ and arithmetic operators have a high precedence which makes the annoying to use.
+Unfortunately, we do not have very good options here: bitwise operators are already taken (hence, we can't use the next best option, the pipe ``|`` operator), comparison operators do not work well in chained operations [#chain]_ and arithmetic operators have a high precedence which makes them somewhat annoying to use.

 .. [#chain] Python translates chains like ``x > f > g`` to ``x > f and f > g``.
    This breaks the chain of function application and makes those operators